Automated Security Analysis

 Exchanges, VCs, and protocols use Azimuth to evaluate token and protocol risk before listing or investing.

 One engine.
 Full coverage.
-Every chain analyzed with the same depth and rigor.
+Solidity, Vyper, and Rust analyzed with the same depth and rigor.

 Secure your protocol today